jjw2004/react-movie-labs/README.md

 - Each recommended movie is clickable and links to its details page
 - Grid layout with posters and release dates
 - Cached with React Query for performance

+### Search Functionality
+- Search bar in the site header (desktop)
+- Search for movies by title using TMDB `/search/movie` endpoint
+- Results displayed in a responsive grid with posters and release dates
+- Each result is clickable and links to the movie details page
+- Dedicated `/search` route for results page
+- Fully integrated with React Query for caching and performance